Rosisaladini12/GPV-reserve-simulation/README.md

 # GPV Reserve Calculation Simulation

-This project involves calculating insurance reserves for the THT (Savings and Insurance) program at PT XYZ using the **Gross Premium Valuation (GPV)** method.
-GPV is a widely adopted actuarial approach that calculates the present value of future benefits and expenses minus the present value of future premiums.
+This project demonstrates the calculation of insurance reserves for the THT (Savings and Insurance) program at PT XYZ using the Gross Premium Valuation (GPV) method.
+GPV is a standard actuarial approach to determining the present value of future benefits and expenses minus the present value of future premiums.

 ---

 ## **Objective**
 The objective of this project is to:
-1. Calculate the reserves required for insurance programs using the GPV method.
+1. Calculate reserves for insurance programs using the GPV method.
-2. Automate the reserve calculation process through Python.
+2. Automate the reserve calculation process with Python to improve accuracy and efficiency.
 ---

 ## **Key Features**
 - **Valuation of Reserves:**
-  Separate cash inflow valuations were performed for different benefits, including pension benefits, death benefits, and other cost such as variable and fixed cost.
-Otherwise cash inflow valuation was performed only from gross premium.
+  Detailed cash flow valuations were performed for various benefits, including pension benefits, death benefits, and costs (variable and fixed).
+The methodology also accounts for inflows from gross premiums.

 - **Automation:**
-  Reserve calculations were automated using Python to minimize manual errors and enhance efficiency.
+  Python-based automation was implemented to minimize manual errors and ensure efficient reserve calculations.

 ---

 ## **Methodology**
 The GPV method calculates reserves based on:
-1. Present value of benefits and costs (pension benefits, death benefits, other cost)
+1. Present value of benefits and costs (pension benefits, death benefits, fixed/variable costs)
-2. Present value of premiums (gross premium)
+2. Present value of premiums (gross premiums)
 3. Reserve is the difference:
    Reserve = PV{Benefits} - PV{Premiums}